tcbabu/kit/README.md

 Kit is graphical Text Editor of Linux.
 It is developed using Kulina Graphics Library kglib.
 Hence to build from source you need to install kglib also.

+Updated Ver 2.0 as on 15th Oct 2024

+I thought I won't do anything more in 'kit', but this is Ver 2.0.
+I personally use 'kit' and observed that few modifications are required in Copy/Paste and 'undo' functionality.
+Also 'save' options is also changed.
+I think, 'kit' is good now and I am relieved.

 Update as on 13thSept 2024

 Hope this is the final development.